Eight of the most amazing nature photographs of the year, from the 2019 Wildlife Photographer of the Year competition

-The winner of the Natural History Museum's 2019 Wildlife Photographer of the Year competition will be announced imminently.
-We take a look at some of the finest pictures to be commended in this year's awards.
+The exhibition for the Natural History Museum's 2019 Wildlife Photographer of the Year competition is about to open.
+We take a look at some of the finest pictures shortlisted for this year's awards.

 The competition is now in its 55th year, and always provides a truly magnificent collection of pictures, which go on display in the museum itself in London.